Our hope and trust is in God to supply everything we need and not in people giving money into the Church.

 Give via iDEAL

-Scan the QR code to donate via iDEAL.
+Scan the QR code below to donate via iDEAL:

-For donations to the Ukraine Crisis Support Fund use the word ‘Ukraine’ in the description.
+For donations to the Ukraine Crisis Support Fund, use the QR code below:

 Broadly speaking the Bible talks about giving financially into two things; giving to God (primarily seen in giving money to your church) and giving financially to help those in need.

 As a church we hold to 5 key values about financial giving.
 As with everything else, we want to have a view of giving money that is completely rooted in Scripture.
 Therefore, these key values are not unique to Redeemer; they would apply to every church that seeks to have a Biblical practice in terms of giving money to the church.

 Ultimately, it is God who provides for our needs as a church; it is not people.
 God will always provide for what he calls us to do.
 This is such an important value.
 If we did not have this value in place it would be so easy to move towards a focus and pressure on people to supply our needs.
 Yes, of course – God does use the regular giving of people as a vital means to provide for the needs of the church… BUT, God is still the source of provision.

 [This same principle applies to us as individuals – God may use a salary, Government help, or another type of allowance to provide for us but it is still him that provides.
 If for whatever reason a job comes to an end or circumstances change for us, we can rest in the assurance that God will still provide for us even if his means of doing it changes!]

 Value 2: You don’t have to give any money to be welcome in Redeemer.